-The cooler fall weather is here and its a great time to bring the family to Troy Spring.
-The water level is up but the spring is clear!
+The winter season is here and its a great time to unwind after the holidays and bring the family to Troy Spring.
+The water level is steady and the spring is clear!
 This is great weather for a little open water SCUBA diving or even snorkeling in the 72 degree water.
 Explore our nature trail and enjoy a packed lunch in the beautiful picnic area.
-Be sure to check out the bird's eye view of the spring from the porch of...
+Be sure to check out the bird's eye view of...

 Some content on this website is saved in an alternative format.
 To view these files, download the following free software or you can skip to the main content if you already have the appropriate readers.